hausen8/EasyProbe/README.md

 # [easy]probe

 [easy]probe is a simple probe add-in for the LinuxCNC Axis UI.
-Since it is not more than a PyVCP panel, two halfiles and a folder with some macros, it should work regardless of your LinuxCNC version.
+Since it is not more than a PyVCP panel, two hal files and a folder with some macros, it should work regardless of your LinuxCNC version.

 ### 1) Copy files